top of page

 Students visit five "in-the-field" test stations where written and hands-on problem solving is required along with an oral presentation formulating a strategy for addressing an environmental issue.
 The event is competitive, but education is the bottom line.

-Please contact us via the Contact page if you are an educator and would like to participate in the Envirothon program.
+Please contact us via the contact page if you are an educator and would like to participate in the Envirothon program.

 Earth Day